What is Backdoor?

 2. Software

-Backdoors also differ in the methods of implementation, among which we can distinguish:
+Backdoors also vary in their methods of implementation, including:

 1. Hardware Backdoors

-Hardware backdoors include modified computer chips or other firmware/hardware that allow uncontrolled access to a device.
-These can consist of phones, IoT devices such as thermostats, home security systems, and routers and computers.
-These backdoors can transmit user data, provide remote access, or be used for surveillance.
-Hardware backdoors can be shipped with products (either illegally by the manufacturer or for some nefarious purpose) or installed physically in case the device is stolen.
+This category encompasses modified computer chips or other firmware/hardware allowing uncontrolled access to a device.
+Examples include phones, IoT devices (thermostats, home security systems), routers, and computers.
+Hardware backdoors may transmit user data, provide remote access, or facilitate surveillance.
+They can be shipped with products (illegally or for nefarious purposes) or physically installed if a device is stolen.

 2. Cryptographic Backdoors